-Running Conditions: Concrete road that can become VERY slippery when the black and green moss grows after days of rain.
+Running Conditions: Concrete roads that can become VERY slippery when the black and green moss grows after days of rain.
 At the moment it’s treacherous, but you can still go there and walk in the center of the road where it isn’t slippery.

-During rainy season, the road here is bad and you never know exactly where it will be slippery on the sides of the road, so always stay in the center.
+During the rainy season, the road here is bad and you never know exactly where it will be slippery on the sides of the road, so always stay in the center.
 The black moss is more slippery than the green.

 Park your motorbike or car at the bottom and go from there, don’t attempt to drive up unless you’re very good at handling a motorbike.
 Leave cars at the bottom.

 I’ve seen cars, motorbikes, and cyclists crash on this hill in slippery spots.
 Please take it seriously.
-In the dry season the road is fine and not slippery over most sections.
+In the dry season, the road is fine and not slippery over most sections.

 Remember, the green or black mold spots can be slippery like ice.
 Park at the bottom and walk or try to run up this nature-filled road.

 DOGS are located at the top of the first hill.
 During daylight hours there is no problem, they are calm.
 At night they will bark and sometimes chase you to bite.
 Be careful.
 Don’t walk past them after dark if you can help it.
 You can bring a stick to swing and some rocks to throw and they’ll probably stay in the grass area away from the road.
 I do that and so far, so good.

 This hill is located behind the Krabi sports school on the way out to Big C and Lotus’s.
 You’re best off finding it on the Google Maps here and getting directions from where you are.

 Park at the bottom, as I said, the road can be very slippery and you may slip off the edge.
 The guardrail was NOT put together well on this hill.

 Thara Park in Krabi Town